Channel-Wise Mixed-Precision Quantization for Large Language Models: Method

-It is worth noting that we intentionally avoid protecting additional channels with 4-bit precision and avoid incorporating equivalent channels in 2-bit quantization for compensation due to the following reasons: (i) Only a small fraction of weights are salient~\citep{lin2024awq}, and protecting them would significantly reduce quantization loss. (ii) The additional information loss incurred by 2-bit quantization outweighs the compensatory benefits gained from 4-bit quantization.
+It is worth noting that we intentionally avoid protecting additional channels in high precision and incorporating equivalent channels in low precision for compensation due to the following reasons: (i) Only a small fraction of weights ($<$1\%) are salient~\citep{lin2024awq}, and protecting them would significantly reduce quantization loss. (ii) The additional information loss incurred by low precision outweighs the compensatory benefits gained from high precision.